aaronkaplan/intelmq/docs/proposal.md

 * **Run mode: stream**
   - **Process manager: PID**
     - intelmqctl will not perform any action and will change `onboot` configuration parameter to `false` value.
-    - In the end, write a log message "IntelMQ is configured with process managent as PID, therefore enable a bot onboot is not supported.
-Please use systemd process management instead."
+    - In the end, write a log message "IntelMQ does not support onboot configuration in PID process management.
+Please use systemd process management"
   - **Process manager: systemd**
     - execute `systemctl enable <module@bot_id>`
     - intelmqctl will change `onboot` configuration parameter to `true` value.
 * **Run mode: scheduled**
   - **Process manager: PID**
     - intelmqctl will not perform any action and will change `onboot` configuration parameter to `false` value.
-    - In the end, write a log message "IntelMQ is configured with process managent as PID, therefore enable a bot onboot is not supported.
-Please use systemd process management instead."
+    - In the end, write a log message "IntelMQ does not support onboot configuration in PID process management.
+Please use systemd process management"
   - **Process manager: systemd**
     - intelmqctl will change `onboot` configuration parameter to `true` value.
-    - intelmqctl will not perform any other action because there is a `intelmq.scheduled_bots_on_boot.service` which is always enable and will automatically write on crontab accordingly to the all bots configured as `run_mode: scheduled` and `onboot: true`.
-The command that MUST be called in order to write the crontab lines MUST be `intelmqctl start <bot-id>` where <bot-id> is the bot(s) which are configured with `onboot: true` and `run_mode: scheduled` runtime configuration parameters.
+    - intelmqctl will not perform any other action because there is a `intelmq.scheduled_bots_on_boot.service` which is always enable and will automatically write the crontab configuration accordingly to the all bots configured as `run_mode: scheduled` and `onboot: true`, therefore will write on crontab configuration the correct crontab entry to this bot enabled onboot.
+For more information please read "Run Modes with Process Management concept" section.

-perform only onboot and oneshoot,

 ### intelmqctl disable `<bot_id>`